MeetMangrove/playbook/membership.md

 Key steps:

- 1. Call or meet him/her to give the awesome news.
+ 1. Call or meet them to give the awesome news.
- 2. Onboard him/her by taking the time to explain how things are going lately, and refer to this playbook.
+ 2. Onboard them by taking the time to explain how things are going lately, and refer to this playbook.
  3. Invite to Slack, Google Drive & Trello.
  4. Make a starting point with the most MM possible
 > Diner or appear.in are good options.